George Washington Parke Custis: Planter and builder

 When Custis came of age in 1802, he inherited large amounts of money, land, and property from the estates of his father, John Parke Custis, and grandfather Daniel Parke Custis.
 When Martha Washington died (also in 1802), Custis received both a bequest from her (as he had upon George Washington's death in 1799) as well as his father's former plantations because of the termination of Martha's life estate.
 However, Martha's executor, Bushrod Washington, refused to sell to Custis the Mount Vernon estate on which Custis had been living and which Bushrod Washington (George Washington's nephew) had inherited.
 Custis thereupon moved into a four-room, 80-year-old house on land inherited from his father, who had called it "Mount Washington".

 Almost immediately, Custis began constructing Arlington House on his land, which at the time was within Alexandria County (now Arlington County) in the District of Columbia.
 Hiring George Hadfield as architect, he constructed a mansion that was the first example of Greek Revival architecture in America.
 He located the building on a prominent hill overlooking the Georgetown-Alexandria Turnpike (at the approximate location of the present Eisenhower Drive in Arlington National Cemetery), the Potomac River, and the growing Washington City on the opposite side of the river.

-Using slave labor and materials on site, and interrupted by the War of 1812 (and material shortages after the British burned the American capital city), Custis finally completed the mansion's exterior in 1818.
-Custis intended the mansion to serve as a living memorial to George Washington, and included design elements similar to Mt.
-Vernon's.
-He then gained a reputation for inviting many guests for various celebrations and social events at the mansion, where he displayed relics from Mt.
-Vernon, although the interior was not completed (and renovated) until occupancy by Robert E. Lee's family (including Custis's grandsons/heirs) in the 1850s.
+Interrupted by the War of 1812 (and material shortages after the British burned the American capital city), Custis finally completed the mansion's exterior using slave labor and materials on site in 1818.
+Custis intended the mansion to serve as a memorial to George Washington, and included design elements similar to that of George Washington's Mount Vernon.
+Custis famously displayed relics from Mount Vernon at events he held at Arlington House.